 MICHAEL KATZ cello

-Born in Tel-Aviv, Mr. Katz began his cello studies at age seven, and his early teachers included Zvi Plesser, Hillel Zori and the late Mikhail Khomitzer.
-Mr. Katz received his Bachelor of Music degree from the New England Conservatory as a student of Laurence Lesser and his Master of Music from the Juilliard School where he studied with Joel Krosnick.
-He is currently pursuing a Doctor of Music at SUNY Stony Brook as a student of Colin Carr.
-Additionally, Mr. Katz is currently a Fellow in Ensemble ACJW, a program of Carnegie Hall and the Juilliard School which trains the next generation of performers to be artists and teachers that hold a deep commitment to the communities in which they live and work.
+Born in Tel-Aviv Israel, Mr. Katz began his cello studies at age 7.
+Among his teachers in Israel were Zvi Plesser, Hillel Zori and the late Mikhail Khomitzer.
+Mr. Katz received his Bachelor of Music degree from the New England Conservatory where he studied with Laurence Lesser, his Master of Music degree from the Juilliard School where he studied with Joel Krosnick, and a Doctor of Musical Arts degree from SUNY Stony Brook as a student of Colin Carr.